Homotopical algebra for Lie algebroids

 is a left Quillen bifunctor.
 Since $E$ is a good diagram of $A$-$A^{\otimes p+q}$-bimodules and $V/W$ is a good (projectively cofibrant) diagram of dg-$A$-modules, a repeated application of part (5) of Lemma \ref{la:lem:stabilitypropertiesofgoodmaps} shows that the functor $T$ is good.

 Restricting $T$ along the diagonal and taking the quotient by the action of the symmetric group, we obtain a good $\cat{J}$-diagram of dg-$A$-modules by parts (6) and (7) of Lemma \ref{la:lem:stabilitypropertiesofgoodmaps}.
 This means that the associated graded \eqref{diag:diagofgraded} is a sum of good diagrams, which proves the result. \end{proof} \begin{proof}[Proof (of Theorem \ref{la:thm:monadicityrephrased})] Let $\mc{K}$ be the subcategory of $\mf{g}\colon \cat{J}\rt \dgLooAlgd_A$ for which each diagram of dg-$A$-modules $\Env_\mf{g}(p)$ is good.
 By part (2) of Lemma \ref{la:lem:stabilitypropertiesofgoodmaps}, $\mc{K}$ is closed under retracts and contains the colimit of a transfinite sequence $\mf{g}_\sbullet$ for which each $\mm{Env}_{\mf{g}_{\alpha}}(p)\rt \Env_{\mf{g}_\beta}(p)$ is good.
-It therefore suffices to show that $\mc{K}$ is closed under pushouts along generating cofibrations, which is Lemma \ref{lem:attachingcelltodiagram}. \end{proof} \begin{remark} The above proofs apply verbatim in situations where the base monoidal model category $\dgMod_k$ of chain complexes (over a field $k$ of characteristic zero) is replaced by the monoidal model category of presheaves or graded-mixed complexes over $k$ (Variants \ref{var:presheaves} and \ref{var:gradedmixed}).
+It therefore suffices to show that $\mc{K}$ is closed under pushouts along generating cofibrations, which is Lemma \ref{lem:attachingcelltodiagram}. \end{proof} \begin{remark} The above proofs apply verbatim in situations where the base monoidal model category $\dgMod_k$ of chain complexes (over a field $k$ of characteristic zero) is replaced by the monoidal model category of graded-mixed complexes or presheaves of complexes over $k$ (Variants \ref{var:gradedmixed} and \ref{var:presheaves}).